Ni no Kuni: Wrath of the White Witch: Reception

-Ni no Kuni: Wrath of the White Witch received generally positive reviews.
-Metacritic, which assigns a normalised rating in the 0–100 range, calculated an average score of 86 out of 100 for the PlayStation 4 version, 85 out of 100 for the PlayStation 3 version, and 84 out of 100 for the Nintendo Switch version.
-Critics praised the visual design, characters and story, soundtrack, and combat system.
+Ni no Kuni: Wrath of the White Witch received "generally favorable" reviews, according to review aggregator Metacritic.
+Critics praised the visual design, characters, story, soundtrack, and combat system.
 Colin Moriarty of IGN named Ni no Kuni "one of the best RPGs", and among the best PlayStation 3 exclusives, and Kevin VanOrd of GameSpot wrote that it joins the group of greatest RPGs.

 The game's artistic design received acclaim, being favorably compared to Studio Ghibli's previous work.
 Eurogamer's Oli Welsh wrote that the artists of Level-5 and Studio Ghibli have collaborated to make a game that belongs to both studios.
 Moriarty of IGN called the game "unquestionably gorgeous", surpassing the visuals of most other games.
-Destructoids Jim Sterling echoed these remarks, stating that "few titles can hope to come as close".
+James Stephanie Sterling of Destructoid echoed these remarks, stating that "few titles can hope to come as close".
 GameSpot's VanOrd felt that the "cartoonish visuals are heightened by extraordinary visual details", contributing to the "sense of wonder" created by the game.
 Stephanie Bendixsen of Good Game called the art "vibrant and exciting", noting that it "brings the game to life in the most beautiful way".

 Brittany Vincent of GamesRadar found the story poignant, and IGN's Moriarty named it one of the game's standout features.
 GameSpot's VanOrd felt that the game's themes and dialogue positively contributed to the story, appreciating the use of humor, and GameTrailers called the writing "top notch".
 Conversely, Joystiq's Sinan Kubba wrote that the story lacked the charm that the art style possessed, while Polygon's Philip Kollar felt that the game's art style was the only motive to complete the story, which he felt was predictable.
 Some reviewers commented on the pacing of the story; Eurogamer's Welsh found that it was "too slow to surprise or to develop its mysteries", while GamesRadar's Vincent found the pace believable.
 The game's side quests also received praise; GameTrailers felt that they provide insight into the world and Eurogamer's Welsh commended their variety, while Polygon's Kollar conversely found them uninteresting and "single-minded".